ngoc-vien-dang/Vessel-Captcha/README.md

 # Vessel-Captcha: An Efficient Learning Framework for Vessel Annotation and Segmentation

-By Vien N. Dang and Maria A. Zuluaga

 <img src="imgs/pipeline.png" >

 This is the implementation of our Vessel-CAPTCHA framework for vessel brain MRI segmentation in Keras.